 We do love baking A and I and every week, when we are having a ‘mummy and A day’, we make cakes or cookies.
 My white chocolate chip cookies always go down well, so they are made rather too regularly but the cookie mixture that I use can be used with lots of different additions from dried fruit to different sweets.
 This time we decided to make a large batch of Mini Egg cookies in readiness for the Easter weekend and I though it would be nice to give a few away to friends and family too.

-In a separate bowl, whisk the egg and egg yolk together and then pour in with the other ingredients.
-Mix until combined.
+- In a separate bowl, whisk the egg and egg yolk together and then pour in and mix until combined.

-I made double the quantities in this recipe and made lots so that I could wrap a few up for friends who have children.
+I usually make double the quantities in this recipe so that I could wrap a few up for friends who have children.
 I thought that they would make a nice change from Easter Eggs.